On Fontaine's conjecture for torsion crystalline local systems: Introduction

 \textbf{Strategy of the proof.} We briefly explain the main ideas in the proof of Theorem \ref{thm:intro}.
-By the local description of crystalline local systems (\cite[Sec.
-A]{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system}), we can reduce to the case when $\mathfrak{X} = \mathrm{Spf} R$ where $R$ is the $p$-completion of an \'etale algebra over $\mathcal{O}_K\langle t_1^{\pm 1}, \ldots, t_d^{\pm 1}\rangle$ for some $d \geq 0$.
+By the local description of crystalline local systems (\cite[\S A]{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system}), we can reduce to the case when $\mathfrak{X} = \mathrm{Spf} R$ where $R$ is the $p$-completion of an \'etale algebra over $\mathcal{O}_K\langle t_1^{\pm 1}, \ldots, t_d^{\pm 1}\rangle$ for some $d \geq 0$.
 Let $\pi \in K$ be a uniformizer.
-Using the purity result for crystalline representations (\cite{moon-purity}, see also \cite[Sec.
-5.4]{tsuji-cryst-shvs}), we further reduce to showing the analogous statement for representations of $G_L \coloneqq \mathrm{Gal}(\overline{L}/L)$ where $L$ is the $p$-completion of $R_{(\pi)}$.
-The category of lattices of crystalline representations of $G_L$ is equivalent to the category of prismatic $F$-crystals on the absolute prismatic site of $\mathrm{Spf} \mathcal{O}_L$, or equivalently, that of Kisin modules with descent data (\cite[Cor.
-4.36]{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system}, see also \cite{guo-reinecke-prism-F-crys}).
-We obtain the corresponding Kisin module via a similar method as in \cite[Sec.
-4]{liu-fontaineconjecture}.
-Then we construct the associated descent datum based on the equivalence between $\mathbf{Z}_p$-representations of $G_L$ and Laurent $F$-crystals at the derived level (\cite[Sec.
-3]{bhatt-scholze-prismaticFcrystal}).\\
+Using the purity result for crystalline representations (\cite{moon-purity}, see also \cite[\S 5.4]{tsuji-cryst-shvs}), we further reduce to showing the analogous statement for representations of $G_L \coloneqq \mathrm{Gal}(\overline{L}/L)$ where $L$ is the $p$-completion of $R_{(\pi)}$.
+The category of lattices of crystalline representations of $G_L$ is equivalent to the category of prismatic $F$-crystals on the absolute prismatic site of $\mathrm{Spf} \mathcal{O}_L$, or equivalently, that of Kisin modules with descent data (\cite[Cor.~4.36]{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system}, see also \cite{guo-reinecke-prism-F-crys}).
+We obtain the corresponding Kisin module via a similar method as in \cite[\S 4.3]{liu-fontaineconjecture}.
+Then we construct the associated descent datum based on the equivalence between $\mathbf{Z}_p$-representations of $G_L$ and Laurent $F$-crystals at the derived level (\cite[\S 3]{bhatt-scholze-prismaticFcrystal}).\\

-\textbf{Outline.} Section 2 explains the purity result for crystalline local systems.
+\textbf{Outline.} In Section 2, the purity result for crystalline local systems is explained.
 In Section 3, we review the theory of \'etale $\varphi$-modules and Galois representations.
 Section 4 discusses the prismatic description of crystalline $\mathbf{Z}_p$-local systems in terms of Kisin descent data.
-In Section 5, we prove Theorem \ref{thm:intro} based on the results in previous sections.
-In Section 6, we study the crystalline deformation ring and show Theorem \ref{thm:cryst-deform-ring-intro} as an application of Theorem \ref{thm:intro}.\\
+We prove Theorem~\ref{thm:intro} in Section 5, based on the results in previous sections.
+In Section 6, we study the crystalline deformation ring and show Theorem~\ref{thm:cryst-deform-ring-intro} as an application of Theorem~\ref{thm:intro}.\\

 \textbf{Notation and convention.} Let $p$ be a prime and $k$ be a perfect field of characteristic $p$.
 Let $K$ be a finite totally ramified extension of $K_0 \coloneqq W(k)[p^{-1}]$, and let $\mathcal{O}_K$ be its ring of integers.
 Choose a uniformizer $\pi \in K$ and let $E = E(u) \in W(k)[u]$ denote the monic minimal polynomial of $\pi$.
 Write $G_K \coloneqq \mathrm{Gal}(\overline{K}/K)$ for the absolute Galois group of $K$.